fod/px.js/README.md

-Px.js - PC-Axis file parsing in JavaScript
+Px.js
 ===
+## PC-Axis file parsing in JavaScript

 Px.js is a JavaScript for extracting data (and metadata) from PC-Axis files.

 PC-Axis is a file format used for dissemination of statistical information.
 The format is used by a number of national statistical organisations to disseminate official statistics.

-### Why?
+### Why parse PC-Axis files in the browser?

+Ordinarily, to display or use data held in a PC-Axis file in a web browser, it is necessary to either parse the PC-Axis file on the server and extract information based on a user's request, or to preprocess the data and store extracted subsets on the server.

 ## Dependencies